isomerpages/nyp-wpl/_workplace-learning/03-company-success-stories.md

         </div>
         <div class="col is-6">
       <p>
 		“Without structured training, an employee may take about 6 months to work independently.
-With structured training, staff is now able to work independently after only 4 months, shortening the lead-time by around 30%.” <br> - Quote from Operations Manager, Gardenia
+With structured training, staff is now able to work independently after only 4 months, shortening the lead-time by around 30%.” <br> <strong> - Quote from Operations Manager, Gardenia </strong>
 	  </p>
 	</div>
 </div>